tytydraco/yessleep/out/I_posted_a_story_on_here_last_week_and_now_I_regret_it.md

 The last thing I saw before the light became unbearable was the box and the men floating mid air.
 Even with my eyes closed all I could see was white.
 I heard them scream but it was like their voices were being sucked into a black hole.
 The electromagnetic sound was almost unbearable.
 Then it stopped.

 I heard something fall to the ground.
-I cautiously opened my eyes half afraid I would experience whatever the men just did.
+I fearfully half-opened my eyes worried I would experience whatever the men just did.
 They were gone.
 The box lay on the ground.
 I picked it up cautiously, careful not to open it.

 I don't know what compelled me to do it.
 Fear?
 Worry?
 I made my way to the cliff overlooking the sea and hurled that box into the depths, I prayed something so dangerous was never to be found again.
 My phone rang as I walked up to the cottage.
 It was the voice.